nestjs/docs.nestjs.com/content/modules.md

 export class CatsModule {}
 ```

-> info **Hint** To create a module using CLI, simply execute `$ nest g module cats` command.
+> info **Hint** To create a module using the CLI, simply execute the `$ nest g module cats` command.

-We defined the `cats.module.ts` file and after that moved everything related to this module into the `cats` directory.
-The last thing we need to do is import this module into the root module (`ApplicationModule`).
+Above, we defined the `CatsModule` in the `cats.module.ts` file, and moved everything related to this module into the `cats` directory.
+The last thing we need to do is import this module into the root module (the `ApplicationModule`, defined in the `app.module.ts` file).

 ```typescript
 @@filename(app.module)